gu-fan/riv.vim/README.rst

             # github does not support syntax highlighting for rst file yet.
             x = [0 for i in range(100)]

-  +  The current links are highlighted.
+  +  The links under cursor are highlighted.

 * Indent: